 The REALTOR® that has the “listing” is known as the Listing Agent.

 That “listing” gets entered into a local or regional “Multiple Listing Service” or MLS for short.
-When the Listing Agent enters the home (for sale) into the MLS, the Listing Agent indicates the commission amount (usually a percentage) that will be paid to the Realtor representing the buyer.
+When the Listing Agent enters the home (for sale) into the MLS, the Listing Agent indicates the commission amount (usually a percentage) that will be paid to the REALTOR® representing the buyer.
 The commission split between Listing Agent and Buyer’s Agent is normally 50/50.
-If the Listing Agent is taking more than 50% of the commission, that should be of concern to the homeowner, because the commission offered to the Realtors working with the buyers is the incentive for other Realtors to show the home.

-The vast majority of Realtors work for a“Broker”.
-The Broker can be an individual, but about 99% of the time, the term Broker refers to the company that has an Independent Contractor agreement with the Realtor.
-Realtors are not employees of the Broker/Company.
+The vast majority of REALTORs® work for a“Broker”.
+The Broker can be an individual, but about 99% of the time, the term Broker refers to the company that has an Independent Contractor agreement with the REALTOR®.
+REALTORs® are usually not employees of the Broker/Company.

 Commission:this is a percentage of the sale price of the home, that the seller pays to the Listing Agent, actually to the Listing Agent’s Broker/Company.
-Commissions are negotiable, with most homeowners paying 5% to 6%.
+Commissions are negotiable, with a larger percentage of homeowners paying 5% to 6%.
 If you want to understand why commission is at this amount/range, read the history on commission.

 Double Ending:When the Listing Agent represents both the Seller and the Buyer, getting ALL the commission.